AdobeDocs/commerce-php/src/pages/coding-standards/js.md

 # JavaScript coding standard

-Use Magento's [ESLint Rules](https://github.com/magento/magento-coding-standard/blob/develop/eslint/.eslintrc-magento) to make sure your code adheres to Magento's coding standards.
+Use the [ESLint rules](https://github.com/magento/magento-coding-standard/blob/develop/eslint/.eslintrc-magento) to make sure your code adheres to the coding standards.
-Developers writing [JavaScript](https://glossary.magento.com/javascript) and [jQuery](https://glossary.magento.com/jquery) code for Magento must adhere to these guidelines and follow the standards listed in this document.
+Developers writing [JavaScript](https://glossary.magento.com/javascript) and [jQuery](https://glossary.magento.com/jquery) code for Adobe Commerce and Magento Open Source must adhere to these guidelines and follow the standards listed in this document.

 Use [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt) to interpret the "must," "must not," "required," "shall," "shall not," "should," "should not," "recommended," "may," and "optional" keywords.

-Magento uses the [jQuery library](https://jquery.com/) including standard and custom [jQuery widgets](http://api.jqueryui.com/category/widgets).
+Adobe Commerce and Magento Open Source uses the [jQuery library](https://jquery.com/) including standard and custom [jQuery widgets](http://api.jqueryui.com/category/widgets).

 For the jQuery widget coding standard, see [jQuery widget coding standard](jquery-widgets.md).